 - 1/4 cup (60 ml) vegetable broth (or just add more water)

 - Freshly ground black pepper and chopped chives, optional for serving

 - Preheat oven to 375°F/190°C. Lightly grease a 9 inch pie plate or tart pan and set aside.

 - Add the diced potatoes to a small pan of water and bring to a boil.
 Reduce heat to simmer and cook until potatoes are tender, about 7-10 minutes.
 Drain potatoes and set aside.

 - While the potatoes are boiling, prep the remaining veggies as needed.
 Dice the spring onions, onion and chili.
 Roughly chop the sun dried tomatoes into bite sized pieces.
 Set aside.

 - In a large mixing bowl whisk together the chickpea flour, nutritional yeast, baking powder, salt, garlic powder, Italian seasoning and turmeric until combined.

 - Add the water, vegetable broth and olive oil to bowl and whisk into a thin batter until no lumps remain.

-- Add the prepared vegetable filling to the batter and mix until well combined.
+- Add the prepared vegetable filling and potatoes to the batter and mix until well combined.

 - Pour and even spread the batter into the prepared pie dish.
 Place in the middle of the oven and bake for 50-55 minutes.
 The top will be golden brown, slightly puffed up and no longer wobbly.
 Once cooked, let sit for about 10 minutes to cool.
 Don't worry if the 'quiche' slightly deflates and cracks on top as it cools - this is normal.